What Type of Products are Produced with Blow Molding

 Blow molding is a process that goes back —way back— if you include the pre-plastics history behind the modern version of plastics today.
 Really, it’s the application of various crucial improvements on that age-old technique with plastic as the medium, that serves as the manufacturing process behind countless everyday products.

 Bolstered by cutting-edge innovations in plastic extrusion, injection and more, the results of this technology are everywhere.
-Here are three notable categories of products made possible by custom blow molding.
+In addition to products in the manufacturing and pharmaceutical industry, here are three notable categories of products made possible by custom blow molding.

 Traffic Safety Implements